-- 1. What do you think a "Red Crescent nurse" (page 152) is? - 2.
+- 1. What do you think a "Red Crescent nurse" (page 130) is? - 2.
 Where does Mrs. Weera plan to go, and why?
 Why does Shauzia react with anger at the news? - 3.
 Why do you think Shauzia gives up her plan to go to France and follows Mrs. Weera instead?
 Were you surprised by her decision?
 What clues were there early in the chapter that this might happen?
-What would you do in her place?
+What would you do in her place? - 4.
+Do you think that Shauzia and Parvana will make it to France someday?
+What do you think they will be doing in twenty years' time?
+What kind of women do you think they will be?